- Leipzig are four points off the top.

 8) They know how to adapt

 Leipzig's high-octane style is based on intense pressing and fast transitional play, but they can also adapt their game plan if necessary.
-Furthermore, Hasenhüttl knows when to stick or twist – his substitutes have scored seven goals this season, more than any other team in the Bundesliga.
+Furthermore, Hasenhüttl knows when to stick or twist – his substitutes have scored seven goals this season, second only to Hoffenheim (9).

 9) They are solid at the back

 Leipzig had the best defence in Bundesliga 2 last season, conceding just 32 goals in 34 games.
-In the Bundesliga they are joint-third best (with Eintracht Frankfurt), having conceded nine in 11 outings.
-They have only let their opponents have 96 attempts on goal all season, which is approaching Bayern levels (79).
+In the Bundesliga they have the fourth best, having conceded 17 times.

 10) They are young and fearless